kimiyoung/transformer-xl/README.md

 #### PyTorch

-- The source code is in the `pytorch/` folder, supporting single-node multi-gpu training via the module `nn.DataPrallel`.
+- The source code is in the `pytorch/` folder, supporting single-node multi-gpu training via the module `nn.DataParallel`.
 - Please refer to `pytorch/README.md` for details.

 #### Results